 Munchkins supports your training as a parent!

 Munchkins is dedicated to helping parents grow in their competence and to see families flourish.
-We offer one-on-one parent coaching (even through Skype!), parenting talks on various topics, and parenting books by supergranny Andalene Salvesen.
-Especially useful to busy parents are our variety of online parenting courses that you can complete at your own pace from the comfort of your home.
+We offer one-on-one parent coaching (even through Zoom!), parenting talks on various topics, and parenting books by supergranny Andalene Salvesen.
 Read more here and book one here.